-The TEP panel, while in agreement about the importance of quality of life for PAC patients/residents, had a number of concerns with using a PROMIS profile score to assess quality of life, and generally seemed to struggle with the utility of using the proposed PROMIS profile items, as currently constructed, in PAC settings.
-Suggestions were made for including and excluding certain types of items, and nearly every domain in the profile was acknowledged as important by at least one panelist during the discussion, but no clear consensus was reached on what the final profile might constitute.
+The TEP panel, while in agreement about the importance of quality of life for PAC patients/residents, had a number of concerns with using a PROMIS Profile score to assess quality of life, and generally seemed to struggle with the utility of using the proposed PROMIS Profile items, as currently constructed, in PAC settings.
+Suggestions were made for including, and excluding, certain types of items, and nearly every domain in the profile was acknowledged as important by at least one panelist during the discussion, but no clear consensus was reached on what the final Profile might constitute.
 The concerns raised by the TEP members were, in many ways, a function of the novelty of the use of a profile score in this setting.
-Because no data are available to document the utility of such a score in PAC, the TEP had more questions than answers, and were skeptical about the feasibility and value in implementing this type of assessment in PAC settings in a standardized fashion.
+Because no data are available to document the utility of such a score in PAC, the TEP had more questions than answers, and were skeptical about the feasibility and value implementing this type of assessment in PAC settings in a standardized fashion. in 1710 settings in a standardized fasinon.